nicholaskim6/nicholaskim6.github.io/main_pages/interests.markdown

 <br />

 I admire single player games for their narratives, creative worlds, and emotional stories.
-I admire multiplayer games for their competitive thrill and the contagious energy of esports.
-Some of my favorite are Bioshock Infinite, Spec Ops: The Line, Mass Effect 1, Diablo 2, Starcraft 2, and Dark Souls 3.
+I admire multiplayer games for their competitive thrill and the energy of esports.
+Some of favorites are Bioshock Infinite, Spec Ops: The Line, Mass Effect 1, Diablo 2, Starcraft 2, and Dark Souls 3.

 <br />